run-llama/llama-hub/loader_hub/jira/README.md

 # JIRA Loader

 The Jira loader returns a set of issues based on the query provided to the dataloader.
-We can follow to methods to initialize the loader-
+We can follow two methods to initialize the loader-
 1- basic_auth -> this takes a dict with the following keys `basic_auth:{
 "email": "email",